BhavaniChalamalla/Heart-Failure-Prediction/README.md

 Conducted spatial sign transformation for outlier removal.

 ### Model Building:
-Implemented a variety of machine learning models, including Logistic Regression (GLM), Support Vector Machine (SVM), k-Nearest Neighbors (KNN), Neural Networks, and more.
+Implemented a variety of machine learning models, including Logistic Regression (GLM), Support Vector Machine (SVM), k-nearest Neighbors (KNN), Neural Networks, and more.
 Utilized advanced techniques such as hyperparameter tuning and spatial sign transformation to optimize model performance.
 Evaluated models using confusion matrices and key metrics.